Mahavira: Traditional Jain-accounts

 Rapson notes that "The Jains themselves have preserved chronological records concerning Mahavira and the succeeding pontiffs of the Jain church, which may have been begun at a comparatively early date.
 But it seems quite clear that, at the time when these lists were put into their present form, the real date of Mahavira had already either been forgotten or was at least doubtful."

 The Jain-tradition accepts the Vira Nirvana Samvat chronology, which starts in 527 BCE.
-The Vira Nirvana Samvat is based on the Vikram Samvat, which dates from the medieaval period, and starts in 57 or 58 BCE, to which 470 years are added, giving 527 or 528 BCE.
-According to Rapson, this calculation is based on "a list of kings and dynasties, who are supposed to have reigned between 528 and 58 BC[E]," and is not reliable, "as it confuses rulers of Ujjain, Magadha, and other kingdoms; and some of these may perhaps have been contemporary, and not successive as they are represented."
+The Vira Nirvana Samvat is based on the Vikram Samvat, which dates from the medieval period, and starts in 57 or 58 BCE, to which 470 years are added, giving 527 or 528 BCE.
+According to Rapson, this calculation is based on "a list of kings and dynasties who are supposed to have reigned between 528 and 58 BC[E]," and is not reliable, "as it confuses rulers of Ujjain, Magadha, and other kingdoms; and some of these may perhaps have been contemporary, and not successive as they are represented."
 (Note: In 1912, historian G.H Ojha discovered an Barli Inscription in Prakrit language.
 According to him, the inscription contains the line "Viraya Bhagavate chaturasiti vase", interpreted by him as "year 84 of the Vira Nirvana Samvat."
-Following the Vira Nirvana Samvat, Ojha dated the inscription to 443 BCE (Bharatkalyan, Kailash Chand Jain 1972, Goyal 2006, Bhandarkar Oriental Research Institute).
+Following the Vira Nirvana Samvat, Ojha dated the inscription to 443 BCE (Bharatkalyan, Kailash Chand Jain 1972, Goyal 2005, Bhandarkar Oriental Research Institute 1978).
 However, the line could also be a reference to the 84 Mahasiddhas (Bharatkalyan), and palaeographic analysis dates the inscription to the 2nd-1st century BCE.
 Swarajya Prakash Gupta & K. S. Ramachandran (1979): "The Barli inscription, which was placed by Ojha in fifth century B.C., can really be assigned to the first century B.C., on paleographic grounds."
-See also (Goyala 2006), and (Bhandarkar Oriental Research Institute: "On palaeographic grounds [the Barli inscription] has to be placed after the Besnagar inscription of Heliodorus and is possibly later than the Ghosundi inscription").
-D. C. Sircar and S. R. Goyal question the link with the Vira Nirvana Samvat, noting that the desigantion of this era under this name first appeared in the early medieval period, and most probably did not exist in the century following the death of Mahavira (S. R. Goyal 2005).
-S. R. Goyal (2005): "The belief that the Barli inscription is dated in the 84th year of the Mahavlra Era and thus belongs to the fifth century B.C. is rightly regarded as baseless, for no such era was in existence in that period.")
+See also (Goyala 2006), and (Bhandarkar Oriental Research Institute 1978: "On palaeographic grounds [the Barli inscription] has to be placed after the Besnagar inscription of Heliodorus and is possibly later than the Ghosundi inscription").
+D. C. Sircar and S. R. Goyal question the link with the Vira Nirvana Samvat, noting that the desigantion of this era under this name first appeared in the early medieval period, and most probably did not exist in the century following the death of Mahavira (Goyal 2005).
+Goyal (2005): "The belief that the Barli inscription is dated in the 84th year of the Mahavlra Era and thus belongs to the fifth century B.C. is rightly regarded as baseless, for no such era was in existence in that period.")

-The 12th-century Jain scholar Hemachandra placed Mahavira in the 6th-5th century BCE.
+The 12th-century Jain scholar Hemachandra placed Mahavira in the 6th–5th century BCE.